Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="build-a-sheet-hour-day">7 - Build a sheet to answer the question: What is the average product rating by hour of the day?
 How about by hour of the day and product type?</h2>

-Parse out hour of the day from the timestamp and see if there are notable trends.
-Layer in product type as well.
+<p>Parse out hour of the day from the timestamp and see if there are notable trends.
+Layer in product type as well.</p>

 </br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/NADJGnxvX9w?rel=0&si=P9JsYllxU_iYkBIv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-As you can see there are specific hour - product combos that do stick out quite a bit.
+<p>As you can see there are specific hour - product combos that do stick out quite a bit.</p>

 <h2 id="filter-outliers">8 - Filter out any outliers in the viz you built in the previous step.
 We don't want to show any marks that have fewer than 10 underlying records </h2>

-Determine how many underlying records are behind each hour - product combo and remove any that are fewer than 10 using a filter.
+<p>Determine how many underlying records are behind each hour - product combo and remove any that are fewer than 10 using a filter. </p>

 </br>